 Matt also regularly advises companies in the corporate context, with a focus on immigration compliance.
 This includes Form I-9 practice, E-Verify onboarding and practice, and adversarial matters against the Department of Homeland Security.

 Matt has been a panelist and moderator on immigration law topics for numerous organizations at venues across the U.S. and around the world.
 These include the American Immigration Lawyers Association, UGlobal, EB-5 Diligence, NES Capital, The Investment Migration Summit, and in various investor roadshows and migration agent trainings.
 Matt is a frequent author with dozens of publications in the industry, including in EB-5 Investors Magazine, The Legal Intelligencer, and The National Law Review, amongst others.

-He is a member of the American Immigration Lawyers Association (AILA) and serves on its EB-5 National Committee and the Philadelphia chapter’s Executive Committee as its Chairman.
+He is a member of the American Immigration Lawyers Association (AILA) and serves on its EB-5 National Committee and High Impact Litigation Committees.
+In 2020-21, he served as the Philadelphia chapter’s Chair.

 Notably, Matt has been listed as one of SuperLawyers Rising Stars from 2016-Present in the field of business immigration.
 He was named a Top 25 EB-5 Attorney by EB-5 Investors Magazine and won its “Rising Star” award in 2018.
 In 2019, The Legal Intelligencer named him one of its prestigious “Lawyers on the Fast Track.”